General Travel Information

 All travel should be by the most economical route practical.
 The mode of transportation used should be the most economical and practical one obtainable under the circumstances of the travel involved and in the best interest of the University.
 Any person traveling by another route or originating a trip from other than the base area, without adequate justification, shall assume any additional expense.
 Where there is interruption of travel or deviation from the direct route for the traveler's personal convenience, the allowable reimbursement will not exceed that which would have been incurred for uninterrupted travel.

 Personal automobile usage by the most direct route is authorized in accordance with state law at the standard mileage rate allowed by the Internal Revenue Service for business use of an automobile, generally not to exceed the total amount of the 14-day advance coach/economy air fare to the destination plus airport ground transportation.
-The current standard mileage rate can be found here.
+Click here for the current standard mileage rate.
 Notice will be sent to departments and posted on the Travel Office website as this rate changes.
-The traveler must detail, on the travel form, the calculations used in determining the transportation reimbursement.
+The traveler must detail, on the travel expense report, the calculations used in determining the transportation reimbursement.
 The information used in the calculations must be obtained when other arrangements are being made for the trip.
 When personal automobiles are utilized for official travel and the traveler is reimbursed at the standard mileage rate, gasoline purchases are not reimbursable to the traveler.

 Given the current environment within the airline industry, it is understood that some travelers prefer to drive to a destination rather than flying.
 As a general rule, when the driving time to a location is 10 hours or less, no justification is required in order to drive.
 When the driving time to a location is over 10 hours, the traveler should document the cost of driving verses flying and the rationale for doing so.